How good is your French? Find out your precise level and competence when you take the French proficiency test.

 Unlike DELF and DALF, TEF is the single test where your score will determine the points awarded for French language proficiency.

-Started in 1998 by the Paris Ile-de-France CCI, TEF is useful for several things, including work permits in Canada and France.
+Started in 1998 by the Paris Ile-de-France CCI, TEF is helpful for several things, including work permits in Canada and France.

 The TEF (Test d’Evaluation de Français) exam measures four French abilities: reading, listening, speaking, and writing.